JuanJo-R-1/Portafolio-JuanJo/README.md

 # Personal Portfolio - Juan José Rivero

 Welcome to my personal portfolio repository!
-This project showcases my work as a frontend developer and includes information about my projects, skills, and background.
+This project showcases my work as a fullstack developer and includes information about my projects, skills, and background.

 ## Project Structure